Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 - The presence of gastrointestinal conditions like irritable bowel syndrome, Celiac disease, or Crohn’s disease

 - Certain kinds of alcoholic drinks can increase the chances of diarrhea more so than others.
 For instance, beer is high in carbohydrates, which means that the body can find it difficult to break it down.
-Wine is high on tannins, while mixed drinks can be high in sugar content.
+Wine is high in tannins, while mixed drinks can be high in sugar content.

 - Avoid heavy drinking, which is consuming less than 2 drinks per day.